exakat/php-dictionary/dictionary/suffix.ini.rst

 In linguistics, suffixes change the meaning of the word, and give it a new built meaning, based on the meanings of the word and the prefix.
 For example, ``connectabl`` is built with ``connect`` which means connect, and ``able`` which signal that an operation is possible.
 Connectable, while not an actual Englis word, is the of an application to accept connections.

-In PHP, suffixes are used for convention, where classes signals their type with a suffix.
+Suffixes are used for convention, where classes signals their type with a suffix.

 + ``Controller``: a web controller
 + ``Enum``: an enumeration